 - Most of the major areas in WonderBoy III: The Dragon's Trap/Curse are directly connected to the starting town.

-- The main plot of Bastion revolves around rebuilding it using city cores that picked up from various levels in the world map.
+- The main plot of Bastion revolves around rebuilding it using city cores that are picked up from various levels in the world map.
 The levels are not directly connected to the Bastion; rather, the hero flies to the levels from the titular Hub Level.

 - An interesting variant in Halo 3: ODST: You start the game playing as The Rookie; during the combat-drop at the start of the game, the Rookie gets separated from the rest of the squad, and the landing knocks him unconscious for six hours.
 When he wakes up, he wanders the nighttime city streets (the hub) trying to find his squad.
 When you find a clue as to what happened to them, the game goes into a playable flashback where you control the squad member related to the clue you just found as the Rookie.
 When the flashback ends, you return to the Rookie, and go looking for another clue.